Commonwealth of Independent States: Interparliamentary Assembly

-The Interparliamentary Assembly was established on 27 March 1992 in Kazakhstan.
+The CIS Interparliamentary Assembly was established on 27 March 1992 in Kazakhstan.
 On 26 May 1995, the CIS leaders signed the Convention on the Interparliamentary Assembly of Member Nations of the Commonwealth of Independent States eventually ratified by nine parliaments; the only CIS member not signing was Georgia.
 Under the terms of the convention, the InterParliamentary Assembly (IPA) was invested with international legitimacy.

 It is housed in the Tauride Palace in St Petersburg and acts as the consultative parliamentary wing of the CIS, created to discuss problems of parliamentary cooperation, review draft documents of common interest, and pass model laws to the national legislatures in the CIS (as well as recommendations) for their use in the preparation of new laws and amendments to existing legislation.
 More than 130 documents have been adopted that ensure the convergence of laws in the CIS at the level of national legislation.
 The Assembly is actively involved in the development of integration processes in the CIS and also sends observers to the national elections.
 The Assembly held its 32nd Plenary meeting in Saint Petersburg on 14 May 2009.